Cardless ATM

 I worked with data anaylst to look at the flow and data to find where most users were dropping off.

-To further understanding — Mapping the User Journey compared with the traditional flow
+Mapping User Journey compared with traditional card-based flow

 Traditional flow vs. Cardless flow